Jordan Graham: Loans

 On 31 August 2017, he joined Championship rivals Fulham on loan until the end of the season, but returned to his parent club in mid-January 2018 having made just three substitute appearances.

 On 28 August 2018, Graham signed for Ipswich Town on a season-long loan.
 After Paul Lambert replaced Paul Hurst as Ipswich manager, Graham began training with Oxford United, with a view to a loan in January, which was confirmed in December 2018.
 He scored his first Oxford goal, and the second League goal of his career, with a well-taken free kick in a surprise away victory over Blackpool on 23 February 2019.

 A loan was agreed for Graham and Wolves team-mate Sylvain Deslandes at Bulgarian club Lokomotiv Plovdiv for the 2019–20 season, but it fell through due to an issue with FIFA clearance.
 Graham made an appearance for Wolves U21 in the EFL Trophy game against Blackpool, which ended in a 1–0 defeat.

 Gillingham

 On 31 January 2020, Graham signed for League One club Gillingham on a six-month loan.
 He made seven league appearances before the league was suspended and subsequently ended early because of the COVID-19 pandemic.
 He returned to Wolves, who confirmed on 18 May 2020 that he had left the club.

 He signed for Gillingham permanently on 12 August 2020.

 Birmingham City

 On 24 June 2021, Graham signed a two-year contract with a one-year option with Championship club Birmingham City, to begin on 1 July when his Gillingham contract expired.
 He made his debut in the starting eleven for Birmingham's 1–0 win against Colchester United in the EFL Cup first round.
+During two seasons with the club, Graham made 54 appearances in all competitions.
+His option was not taken up, and he was one of six senior professionals released in June 2023.

+Leyton Orient

+On 2 August 2023, Graham signed for Leyton Orient on a two-year deal.